ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # Planets above, a magical sea,

-# Dreams calming, wild and free.
+# Dreams fight, wild and bold.